 Step 1: Changing a squeegee blade

-Remove the worn out blade.
+Remove the worn-out blade.
 Grab the end of the blade and stretch it out to expose the metal clip.
 Slide the clip off.
 Then slide the blade out the opposite end.
-Blades without clips are held by screws and the clamp on the handle.
+Screws and the clamp on the handle hold blades without clips.

 Step 2: Changing a squeegee blade